Braden1996/monorepo-template/README.md

 Set the following secrets in your GitHub repository:

+- `EXPO_TOKEN`: token to authenticate with your [Expo organization and projects](https://expo.dev/settings/access-tokens).
 - `EXPO_ORGANIZATION`: the Expo organization which your `mobile-components` and `mobile-components-storybook` exist on.
 - `CHROMATIC_PROJECT_TOKEN`: your Chromatic project token we deploy your web-components Storybook to.